 - Internal auditing and other key quality assurance measures, such as standard External Quality Assessment and Internal Quality Control measures will continue without interruption to maintain patient safety and data integrity.

-We appreciate your understanding and partnership as we undertake this significant period of change that will lead to significant enhancements to service delivery, within a modern, purpose-built facility.
-Should you require any further details, please contact: [email protected] and use the subject header ‘UKAS accreditation enquiry’.
+We appreciate your understanding and partnership as we look to conclude this significant period of change, which will bring about significant enhancements to service delivery, within a modern, purpose-built facility.